 Cruciferous vegetables, such as broccoli and cauliflower, contain certain phytochemicals that some studies show may help fight cancer cells.
 Other research has shown that men who eat more cruciferous vegetables tend to have a lower risk of developing aggressive prostate cancer.

 Studies have found that certain phytoestrogens, a type of biologically active plant compound, have cancer-fighting properties that can suppress tumor growth in prostate cancer cells.
 Good sources of legumes include beans, peanuts, and lentils.

 Consuming both omega-3 and omega-6 fatty acids is important, as they are found only in foods and are not made by the body.
 Studies have shown that omega-3 and omega-6 fatty acids may help prevent both the development and progression of prostate cancer.
-Good sources of these healthy fats include salmon, herring, mackerel, and trout.
+Good sources of these healthy fats include salmon, herring, mackerel, trout, nuts, and seeds.

 Zinc has been found to be an essential mineral for prostate health.
 Researchers have determined that men with prostate cancer have lower levels of zinc in their bodies than men with healthy prostates.
 Zinc found in food is easier for our bodies to absorb than zinc supplements.
 Good sources of zinc include sesame seeds, pumpkin seeds, oysters, crab, lobster, beef, and poultry.

 While many fruits and vegetables contain vitamin C, the vitamin C found only in certain vegetables may help lower risk of an enlarged prostate.
 The vegetable with the most vitamin C is bell peppers, but other vegetable sources include broccoli, cauliflower, kale, and Brussels sprouts.